 If your cat eats the other cat’s food everybody loses.
-But why does this happen?
+Why does this happen?

 For cats, to share territory is something exceptional and means losing control over their resources and that is critical in cat’s life.